 Cauliflower Dal with Coconut and Spinach made with split red lentils and fragrant Indian spices.
 A healthy comforting, plant-based dinner recipe.
 Vegan-adaptable. #dal #cauliflower #dalrecipe #lentils Ring out the old, ring in the new, Ring, happy bells, across the snow: The year is going, let him go; Ring out the false, ring in the true. ~ Tennyson

-A whole head of cauliflower meets red split lentils in this simple healthy Golden Cauliflower Dal recipe.
-A delicious, wholesome plant-based meal that comes together quickly and easily in about 35 minutes on the stovetop.
+Here is one of my favorite cauliflower recipes!
+A whole head of cauliflower meets red split lentils in this simple, healthy cauliflower curry recipe.
+This delicious plant-based meal comes together quickly and easily in about 35 minutes on the stovetop.
+Serve it over basmati rice or with naan, and you’ll have a wholesome weeknight dinner in no time flat!

 Golden Cauliflower Dal | 60-sec Video!

-It starts with gathering simple pantry ingredients: split lentils, coconut milk and whole spices.
+It starts with gathering simple ingredients: cauliflower, split lentils, coconut milk and Indian spices.

 cauliflower dal ingredeints

-The first thing to be done to ensure success is to soak the lentils in 2 cups boiling water while you prep the rest of the ingredients.
+The first thing to be done to ensure success is to soak the lentils for 10-15 minutes in boiling water while you prep the rest of the ingredients.
 This will allow the lentils to cook faster, and in time with the cauliflower.
 This is key.

 soak the split lentils in boiling water.